voodootikigod/login.js/readme.md

 # login.js

+*BIG NOTE* Version 0.8.0 and above are being migrated to not use any template engine as a dependency.
+It started with 0.8.0 with the migration occurring for the PostgreSQL support.
+This is allow better operation regardless of your choice of engine.
+Right now only PostgreSQL has this improvement.
+I have moved redis and couchdb support into the Attic until I can convert them over as well.
+IF YOU ARE USING COUCHDB OR REDIS SUPPORT WITH THIS MODULE DO NOT UPGRADE TO 0.8.x UNTIL SUPPORT IS ADDED.

 login.js is designed to be a drop-in, minimal configuration express.js login and forgot password module.
 It doesn't provide twitter accounts OAuth, openid, or Facebook connect authentication, it just makes standard user authentication easy peasy.
 The original design <strike>most likely</strike> did suck horribly because it was made by Chris Williams ([voodootikigod][http://voodootikigod.com]) and was driven by a need for such a thing (and a good couple pints of beer).
 It has since been refactor for your pleasure.

 ## Features